A is for Assets, but also for Assumptions.

 Your benefits are the pension you receive in retirement.
 It’s not so much a ‘benefit’ as, in fact, money you have earned, deferred salary, which is to say the part of your salary that you have contributed toward in your monthly pay-slip (see ‘C’).

-C is for Contributions but also for Covenant.
+C is for Contributions but also for Covenant and for Conditional Indexation/Benefits

 Your contributions are the part of your salary that you pay, pre-tax, toward your pension, and also the contributions that the employer makes in addition, also defined as a percentage of your salary.
 Not to be confused with ‘Defined Contribution’ which is a form of pension where you know how much you put in (your monthly contributions), but have no idea how much it will pay out (your benefits) in retirement (see ‘D’).